luzai/opt18/main.md

 ![](2018-03-10-10-41-52.png){width=100%} \

-The role of : weight update is most sensitive when v is near zero
+The role of $\varphi'$: weight update is most sensitive when v is near zero